Guarneri1743/MemoryAllocator/README.md

 #### Coalescing:

-A coalescing is needed when a free span has been put into free list, in order to prevent the increasing of free spans.
+A coalescing is needed after a free span has been put into free list, in order to prevent the increasing of memory fragmentation.

 ## Future Work